NervAILabs/nervai-docs/contributing/architecture/server.rst

 ============================
-VisualML Server Architecture
+NervAI Engine Server Architecture
 ============================

-The VisualML server is a Flask web server that serves the GUI and acts as the middleware between the GUI and the backend.
+The NervAI Engine server is a Flask web server that serves the GUI and acts as the middleware between the GUI and the backend.
 The server provides a RESTful API that allows the GUI to interact with the backend and perform various operations, such as creating and managing machine learning pipelines.

 .. graphviz:: /images/uml/classes_vml_server.dot